Insights

 Biometric Information Privacy Act

-2023 MA S.B.
-195
+2025 MA S.B.
+2204

-[Similar to Illinois BIPA] Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy, and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
+[Similar to Illinois BIPA] Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
 Would also require informed written consent prior to collection of biometric identifiers or biometric information.
 Provides for Attorney General enforcement or private right of action to recover statutory damages of at least $5,000 per violation or actual damages, whichever is greater.

 Biometric Information Privacy Act

-2023 MO H.B.
-1047
+2025 MO H.B.
+407

-2023 MO H.B.
-1225
+2025 MO H.B.
+500

-Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy, and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
+[Similar to Illinois BIPA] Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy, made publicly available, establishing a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
 Would also require informed written consent prior to collection of biometric identifiers or biometric information.
-Would prohibit conditioning provision of goods or services on collection, use, disclosure of a biometric identifier unless “strictly necessary” to provide the good or service.
 Provides for recovery of liquidated statutory damages or actual damages, whichever is greater.

-[Similar to Illinois BIPA] Would require a private entity in possession of a biometric identifier to develop a written policy, and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
-Would also require informed written consent prior to collection of biometric identifiers.
-Violation would be “deceptive trade practice” subject to Deceptive Trade Practices Act.
+Would prohibit a private entity from requiring an individual to provide or submit to the collection of biometric data.
+Would require a private entity in possession of biometric identifiers or biometric information to develop a written policy and establish a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information.
+Would also require written consent to the collection of biometric data.
+Provides for Attorney General enforcement.

 Biometric Privacy Act

-2023 NY S.B.
-4457
+2025 NY S.B.
+1422

-2023 NY S.B.
-2390
+2025 NY S.B.
+5156

 Biometric Identifier Signage Act

-2023 PA H.B.
-926
+2025 PA H.B.
+596

 Related Practice Areas